 You will receive quite a few letters from school about things that are happening.
-Unfortunately children often forget to show these to parents and we do urge you to ask them from time to time if there are any notes from school.
-You will also find lots of information on our website: www.whinneybanks.org.uk where you can also download our App which will help you to keep up to date with school events.
+Unfortunately, children often forget to show these to parents and we do urge you to ask them from time to time if there are any notes from school.
+You will also find lots of information on our website: www.whinneybanks.org.uk and Twitter account, which will help you to keep up to date with school events.